guildxyz/guild-pin-contract/README.md

 npx hardhat solidity-json
 ```

+The generated files will be under the [artifacts/solidity-json](./artifacts/solidity-json) folder, which you can typically submit on block explorers.

 ## Setup

 To set up the contract after initial deployment, you can use the _[setup-pin](scripts/setup-pin.ts)_ script.
 Set the parameters at the beginning of the script, then run it using the following command: